magento/magento2-page-builder/docs/create-basic-content-type/step-5-add-styles.md

 # Step 5: Add styles

-In this step, we will create CSS styles (using LESS) to define the Quote's base appearance as well as a selection of styles that end-users can use for their own customizations.
+In this step, we will create CSS styles (using LESS) to define the Quote's base appearance.
+We will also create several optional CSS classes that end-users can apply to our Quote.

 ## About styles

 Page Builder provides two ways to style your content type's HTML templates using LESS:

-1. Using the standard `class` attribute to define the base look and feel of a content type.
+1. You can use the standard `class` attribute to define the base look and feel of a content type.

-2. Using the `css` attribute to provide end-users with CSS customization options.
+2. You can use the `css` attribute to provide end-users with CSS customization options.

 ### `class` attribute